 Backtracking is so important to the Metroidvania genre that I understand why fast travel may take some of the fun out of it.
 However, the limited time I have available to play video games and the relatively large map meant I would sometimes consult a guide before heading to a distant location, to make sure I wasn't confused about the objective.
 Some may say this takes away the fun of exploring, but I spent so much time on the game as it was (almost 30 hours), that by the end I was tired of racing through Magmoor Cavern for the fifth time.
 I'm sure that, with optimal play, you can navigate the entire game very efficiently, but in actual practice I often went in the wrong direction or missed something and had to double back.
 It wouldn't be so bad, but enemies respawn every time you re-enter a room.
 I have lost count of how many times I had to fight (or just ignore) the Flying Pirates at the Magmoor Workstation!
 Most annoying in this regard are the Shadow Pirates, because they take a while to defeat.
 I just wish Space Pirates didn't respawn at all, as it would make more thematic sense and make backtracking and searching for secrets easier.

 One of my favorite parts of the game is the hint system.
-If you don't make it to your next destination in a timely fashion, Samus receives incoming data that shows the room she needs to go to.
+If you don't make it to your next destination in a timely fashion, Samus receives incoming data showing where exactly she needs to go.
 There may be some large gaps in areas you haven't been yet, but if you move in the direction of the target room, you will get there eventually.
 This prevents you from getting hung up on something in the wrong area that maybe you can't access yet.

 Another fantastic part of Metroid Prime is the alien environments!
 They are full of little details, like mirrors, plants, wall decorations, and rain drops.
 They feel like real places and look incredible.
 The background music is equally incredible.
 I turned down the sound effects volume so I could hear the music better, it complements the visuals and gameplay so well.
 My favorite track was probably the main theme of Phendrana Drifts.
 During sequences with Space Pirates, it switches to a heart-pounding, tense battle theme.
 I became truly immersed in Tallon IV.